danicaad/sketchpad/README.md

 # sketchpad
-A simple sketchpad project that runs on a computer browser.
+A simple sketchpad project that runs on a desktop browser.